olaulau/mumble-server-web-enhanced/INSTALL.md

 Tests
 =
 => [http://HOST/mumble-server/](http://HOST/mumble-server/)
-it should display (at least) someting like that :
+It should display (at least) something like that :

 > SERVER #
 Name	Channel

-and maybe a list of channel/player if  people are conencted to your mumble-server.
+and maybe a list of channel/player if  people are connected to your mumble-server.

 So ?
 =
 Now you can `git clone` the project in any directory served by Apache and PHP, like any PHP app.
 I've included a `Murmur.php` symlink so that it can be run from anywhere (on the same host).

 ######Enjoy ;-)